 - Soak cut potatoes in cold water for 15 to 30 minutes, then drain.

-- Bring about 10 cups of water to a heavy boil and parboil potatoes for three minutes after water returns to a boil.
-(See Recipe Notes)
+- Bring about 10 cups of water to a heavy boil and parboil potatoes for three minutes after the water returns to a boil.

-- Remove from water and spread out on paper towels to dry.
+- Remove the parboiled potatoes to a bowl of ice water for about 5 minutes.
+Spread the potatoes out on paper towels to dry.

 - Melt the butter in a small sauce pan and add the chopped garlic.
 Simmer on low until the garlic is softened.
 Don't burn the butter.
 Keep warm while potatoes fry.